bjartnes/http-workshop/assignments/part_1_tcpip/tcp.md

 nc -l localhost 8080
 ```

-To connect to that port (the ephermal port is picked for us automatically)
+Let that run, and open another terminal to connect to that port (the ephermal port is picked for us automatically):
 ```
 nc localhost 8080
 ```

+Type things, netcat sends line by line as you hit <kbd>ENTER</kbd>.
 <details>
     <summary>Video explanation</summary>